 A broad political consensus is needed to achieve a sustainable future

-This article was originally published as a debate article in Sweden’s leading newspaper Dagens Nyheter (September 2nd 2018 in Swedish) and was translated to English by FinnishNews that wrote:
+This article was originally published as a debate article in Sweden’s leading newspaper Dagens Nyheter (2 September 2018, in Swedish) and was translated into English by FinnishNews, with the note:

 The writers of the article are a group of well-known Swedish thinkers, business leaders and academics who are concerned that the next Swedish government should take the global lead on Climate Change. — FinnishNews

-Man’s negative impact on the planet becomes all too clear.
-In several areas, we have probably already passed a number of tipping points that cause non-reversible changes in our living conditions.
+Man’s negative impact on the planet is becoming all too clear.
+In several areas, we have probably already passed a number of tipping points that have caused non-reversible changes in our living conditions.

 One example is a changing climate resulting from man-made greenhouse gas emissions.